the3deer/android-3D-model-viewer/README.md

 The purpose of this application is to learn and share how to draw using OpenGL language

-News (30/03/2016)
+News (06/04/2016)
 =================

+* Implemented selection of objects (click on Demo and touch the different objects)
+* Light rendering implemented
+* Toggle textures & lights
 * Released app on android market :) https://play.google.com/store/apps/details?id=org.andresoviedo.dddmodel
-* Light rendering
-* Toggle textures & lights

 About
 =====